microsoft/rushstack-websites/websites/rushstack.io/docs/overview/roadmap.md

 ---
-layout: page
 title: Project roadmap
-navigation_source: docs_nav
 ---

-Our [News page]({% link pages/news.md %}) and Twitter feed is the best way to find out what's happening.
+Our [News page](/news) and Twitter feed is the best way to find out what's happening.
 This roadmap supplements that with more general information about future directions.

 ***Last update: September 2021***